Fulbright UK Summer Institutes

 - The Fulbright Scotland Summer Institute on Technology, Innovation and Creativity is a three-week academic and cultural programme for US students, hosted by the Glasgow School of Art and the University of Strathclyde.
 Through lectures, seminars and study visits, participants will learn about the development of Scotland as a technological nation and an innovative and creative society.

-- The Fulbright Aberystwyth University Summer Institute is a three-week cultural and academic programme focusing on contemporary issues in Farming and Agriculture, through the lens of Wales’, at a critical juncture in the politics of Wales, the UK and wider Europe.
+- This Fulbright Aberystwyth University Summer Institute is a three-week cultural and academic programme focusing on the theme ‘Identity and Nationhood through the lens of Wales’, at a critical juncture in the politics of Wales, the UK and wider Europe.